JohnRMoreau/sql-gapminder-lesson/00-SQLIntro-00.md

 ## Import

-1. Download the two files in a zip file from https://www.dropbox.com/s/vh03r4ayzzc865c/gapminder-sql-data.zip?dl=0
+1. Download the two files in [this a zip file](https://github.com/JohnRMoreau/2016-04-07-FederalReserveBoard/raw/gh-pages/data/gapminder-sql-data.zip).
 1. Start a New Database **Database -> New Database**
 2. Start the import **Database -> Import**
 3. Select the file to import - gap-every-five-years.csv